A `wise counsel` for synthetic biology

 “While active learning already reduces the need for experimental data, we went further and examined various machine learning algorithms.
 Encouragingly, we found a model that is even less dependent on data,” says Amir Pandi, one of the lead authors of the study.

 To show the versatility of METIS, the team used it for a variety of applications, including optimization of protein production, genetic constructs, combinatorial engineering of the enzyme activity, and a complex CO2 fixation metabolic cycle named CETCH.
-For the CETCH cycle, they explored a combinatorial space of 1025 conditions with only 1,000 experimental conditions and reported the most efficient CO2 fixation cascade described to date.
+For the CETCH cycle, they explored a combinatorial space of 1025 (or 10 trillion trillions) conditions with only 1,000 experimental conditions and reported the most efficient CO2 fixation cascade described to date.

 In application, the study provides novel tools to democratize and advance current efforts in biotechnology, synthetic biology, genetic circuit design, and metabolic engineering.